-Colby-Sawyer College recognizes that student's progress through their academic careers at different rates.
-However, full-time students with a minimum of 12 credits should complete the requirements for a baccalaureate degree within a six-year period and associate degree candidates should graduate within a three-year period.
+Colby-Sawyer College recognizes that student's progress through their academic careers at different rates; however, students should plan to enroll in at least 15 credits per semester to remain enrolled in the Price and Graduation Promise program.
+Sudents with a minimum of 12 credits should complete the requirements for a baccalaureate degree within a six-year period and associate degree candidates should graduate within a three-year period.
 Extenuating circumstances may justify an extension to be given by the academic dean.
 Part-time students with less than 12 credits are expected to complete their degree requirements on a pro-rata basis.
-To complete a baccalaureate degree in four years, students should plan to enroll in at least 15 credits each semester.